FLAG FOOTBALL RULES

 First Downs, Field Setup & Substitutions

-- For fields that are 200 feet or greater in length, we will have two first downs.
-Fields less than 200 feet will have one first down.
+- For fields that are 200 feet or greater in length, we will have ONE first down.

 - Our standard field size will be 200 feet with 25-foot end zones.
 Teams will have 75 feet spacing to achieve a first down or score.